BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-05-27-react-europe.md

 Even if these two tools are not used for the development of our applications, the new features of Next.js and Code Sandbox are clearly very interesting.

-As for Next.js, the 6play project has its own configuration of `server side rendering` (Florent explains it in ['Last night isomorphic JS saved our life!'](https://tech.m6web.fr/spa-mode-isomorphism-js/)).
+As for Next.js, our front web project has its own configuration of `server side rendering` (Florent explains it in ['Last night isomorphic JS saved our life!'](https://tech.m6web.fr/spa-mode-isomorphism-js/)).
 However, NextJS is a great project that we use for many of our side projects. **AMP support, client-only pages and API endpoints** are clearly welcome.

 As for Code Sandbox, Ives van Hoorne told us his personal story and that of his project.
 In addition to **the great tool that is CodeSandbox**, we have seen that the use of WebAssembly seems to have solved a lot of performance and implementation problems.
 For example, he cites the coloring of the code based on _TextMate_ only available in C could not have been ported to the browser without going through WebAssembly.